top of page

 To the men who had trained there, this romanticization by the Japanese workers and fans seemed quite strange, going back to when they first heard about it from local boy turned international wrestling star, Billy Robinson, (related to Alf, but not to Joe and Bob, recall,) when he would come back from touring Japan and regale them with tales of how the Japanese had mythologized the place based on the stories he and Karl Gotch would tell, and how they all now referred to it by what had been K. Gotch's personal nickname for the place: "the Snake Pit".
 To the men who trained there, it was just Riley's gym, and it wasn't a place of myth or legend, just the best place to learn old-school catch-as-catch-can wrestling.
 [1]

 Even back in his days as an active performer.
-Billy Riley had a passion for passing on his skills, and began coaching men long before actually building his gym.
+Billy Riley had had a passion for passing on his skills, and began coaching men long before actually building his gym.
 The exact timeline of Riley's career as a coach isn't entirely clear, but we have some strong clues.
 Bob Robinson began wrestling as "Billy Joyce" in 1944, but before that, Riley said of him: "for 12 years, Bob was the dumbest guy we ever had in the gym."
-For a dozen years, from ages 16 to 28, Bob would come to Riley's workout space after his shift in a coal mine and either Riley or Bob's big brother Joe would stretch him and beat him up, but he never got much better, as much as he hoped that wrestling could be his escape from the coal pits.
+For a dozen years, from ages 16 to 28, Bob would come to Riley's workout space after working all day in the coal mines, and either Riley or Bob's big brother Joe would stretch him and beat him up, but he never got much better, as much as he hoped that wrestling could be his escape from the brutal and dangerous drudgery of the coal pits.
 But one day it finally clicked for him, and he went on to international acclaim.
 [1]

 On the opposite end of the spectrum, the first notable wrestler who Riley is known to have trained was George Gregory, who debuted in 1933 and went on to be one of the most acclaimed wrestlers of the 30s.
 Most likely Riley also trained Joe Robinson around this time, as Joe was known to have begun wrestling pro in the mid-1930s, and unlike his little brother, he was reputed to be a natural who picked it all up very quickly.
 So it makes sense to imagine that all three men began training with Riley around the same time around 1932 or so, only with very different trajectories.
 Joe, for example, never made a big name for himself, only wrestling regionally, but he was a wrestler's wrestler, highly admired by everyone he ever sparred with, and continued to help train with Riley long after ending his pro career, around the same time his little brother finally began his own.
 [1]